 • High ongoing rate: Introductory home loans can revert to substantially higher rates at the end of the intro period, possibly costing you far more over the life of your loan than a regular home loan with a lower ongoing rate might have.

-• Restricted features: Given their low rate, lenders might not have a range of features available on introductory home loans, meaning you might not be able to make extra repayments
+• Restricted features: Given their low rate, lenders might not have as many features available on introductory home loans.

-• Switch fees: When your intro period ends it’s possible to switch to a different product with the same lender which carries a rate lower than the introductory loan’s revert rate.
-However this doesn’t always come for free, switch fees can often be applied.
+• Switch fees: When your intro period ends it's possible to switch to a different product with the same lender which carries a rate lower than the introductory loan's revert rate.
+However this doesn't always come for free and switch fees can often be applied.
+If you switch to a different lender, the refinancing costs can also be substantial.

 Other ways to save on your home loan